 Aside from maintaining strong figures from within the region, JTB is actively pursuing business from further afield.
 “The tourism board is promoting itself in 11 international countries, namely the UK, the US, France, Germany, Spain, Italy, Benelux, Switzerland/Austria, Russia, and the GCC countries.”
 JTB is also tracking the development of new markets such as China and South America, while India marks the first destination in the Asian market where Jordan is being promoted.

 “Talking specifically about the Indian market, JTB is looking to position itself as a short-haul niche destination.
 It plans to attract leisure, wellness, adventure, MICE, history and culture, as well as religious traffic from India,” Al-Fayez told TTG.

-Supporting this sentiment, chairman, National Corporation for Tourism Development, H.E.
+Supporting this sentiment, the chairman of, National Corporation for Tourism Development, H.E.
 Mazen Al-Saket told TTG: “We want to promote Jordan worldwide as a safe destination.
 We want people to understand our culture.
 From medical tourism to religious tourism, from leisure to business, from history to archaeology, Jordan has much to offer.”